 Linda Watson PHF

-On Friday 6th July 2018, Linda was inducted as President-elect of the Rotary Club of Chester-le-Street, for the rotary year 2018 -2019.
+On Friday,5th July 2019, she was inducted for the second time as President of the Rotary Club of Chester-le-Street for the rotary year 2019-2020..

 Linda is a retired Teacher and has been and still is, after many years, the Producer/Director of the well respected amateur theatre/drama group 'Youth Connection' Theatre Company, a local charity.
 For her dedication to drama and theatre, within the local community, nationally and internationally, she was awarded by Rotary a Paul Harris Fellowship; the highest award in Rotary.